LNP-BP/LNPBPs/lnpbp-0003.md

 Embedding cryptographic commitments into Bitcoin blockchain has become a common practice [3].
 Bitcoin blockchain provides strong guarantees on the underlying data immutability, presenting a reliable, distributed and censorship-resitent proof-of-publication [4] medium.
-While existing standards defines how the cryptographical commitments can be used with public keys on SECP256k1 elliptic curve (used by Bitcoin) and embedded within transaction outputs, it still has to be defined how the interested parties may detect which of a Bitcoin transaction output contains the commitment, presenting an interest to the party under some given protocol.
+While existing standards defines how the cryptographic commitments can be used with public keys on SECP256k1 elliptic curve (used by Bitcoin) and embedded within transaction outputs, it still has to be defined how the interested parties may detect which of a Bitcoin transaction output contains the commitment, presenting an interest to the party under some given protocol.